geekboxzone/mmallow_docs_source.android.com/src/source/known-issues.md

 Even with our best care, small problems sometimes slip in.
 This page keeps track of the known issues around using the Android source code.

+## Missing CTS Native XML Generator ##

+**Symptom**: On some builds of IceCreamSandwich and later, the following warning is printed early during the build:
+`/bin/bash: line 0: cd: cts/tools/cts-native-xml-generator/src/res: No
+such file or directory`

+**Cause**: Some makefile references that path, which doesn't exist.

+**Fix**: None.
+This is a harmless warning.

 ## Black Gingerbread Emulator ##

 **Symptom**: The emulator built directly from the gingerbread branch